 Within these materials, Marcus embeds lines of light throughout to cast an ethereal otherworldliness.
 As with the stone, he handcrafts these elements himself from neon glass and resin, which illuminate the minerality within the stones as swirls of interstellar matter.
 By contrasting classical stones with charged noble gasses and brutalist cyberpunk aesthetic, the monumental works begin to transcend terrestrial notions of time.

 De Paula considers his works maquettes unlimited in their potential scale, informed by the soaring Brutalist and Modernist structures of his parents’ native Brazil.
 As a teen visiting his grandparents, Marcus would ride the bus for hours around Rio De Janeiro to absorb the city’s visual culture, supplementing his parents’ shared memories with sensory immersion.
 By incorporating those experiences into his practice, De Paula navigates his evolving relationship with that heritage.

 Marcus Vinícius De Paula is a Brazilian-American multidisciplinary artist born in 1986 in California.
 He has designed with light for over 15 years across theater, film, and live performance.
 He has led creative direction and design for interactive installations at South by Southwest, on tour with indie-rock band Ra Ra Riot, and for multiple productions at the Edinburgh International Fringe Festival.
 De Paula’s sculptures have most recently been exhibited in Radiator Show (2020), Day Marks (2020), and Current (2021).
-This is his first solo exhibition in New York.
 De Paula lives and works in Brooklyn.